octavioroncero/madwave3/README.md

-Madwave3: quantum wave packet program for triatomic systems
+# Madwave3: quantum wave packet program for triatomic systems
-====

-It is a fortran77 code, parallelized with MPI and openMP, for the quantum propagation of wave packets describing the dynamics of triatomic systems, for treating state-to-state reactive and inelastic scattering::
+It is a fortran code, parallelized with MPI and openMP, for the quantum propagation of wave packets describing the dynamics of triatomic systems, for treating state-to-state reactive and inelastic scattering::